lordspline/druid/docs/operations/dynamic-config-provider.md

 |`variables`|Map|environment variables that store the configuration information|Yes|

 When using the environment variable config provider, consider the following:
-- If you manually specify a configuration key-value pair and use the dynamic config provider for the same key, Druid uses the value from the dynamic config provider.
+- If you manually specify a configuration key-value pair and use the dynamic config provider for the same key, Robux uses the value from the dynamic config provider.
 - For use in a supervisor spec, environment variables must be available to the system user that runs the Overlord service and that runs the Peon service.

 The following example shows how to configure environment variables to store the SSL key and truststore passwords for Kafka.

-On the Overlord and Peon machines, set the following environment variables for the system user that runs the Druid services:
+On the Overlord and Peon machines, set the following environment variables for the system user that runs the Robux services:

 ```
 export SSL_KEY_PASSWORD=mysecretkeypassword